-A broad, non-technical sketch of the nature of the work required.
+Scope A broad, non-technical sketch of the nature of the work required.
 This part summarizes the actions to be performed by the contractor and the results expected by the District.
-All documents invoked elsewhere in the SOW should be listed by document number and title.
+References All documents invoked elsewhere in the SOW should be listed by document number and title.
 Pinpoint specific chapter sections, etc. applicable to the contract.
 Explain where the material may be obtained.
 The documents may include District Bulletins, laws, scholarly studies and technical publications, reports, standards, specifications, and other references needed to clarify or support the work task.
-Explain precisely the work to be performed in clear, understandable language.
-Set out exactly what is needed and the specific objectives.
+Requirements Explain precisely the work to be performed in clear, understandable language.
+(References/Tasks) Set out exactly what is needed and the specific objectives.
 Define the nature of the work, with strong "work" words, as objectives.

-Program Management This is where you indicate your project meeting requirements, reports required or anything to do with project management.
+Program Management List indications of the project meeting requirements, reports required or anything to do with project management.
 Deliverables Specify what "tangible" or "intangible" work products should be produced as a result of project execution, and when they should be delivered (i.e. status report due 30 days after contract start).